lexuanhoang120/Beam-forming-with-deep-learning/README.md

 * We have provided the data sets in our [google drive](https://drive.google.com/open?id=1nSk9TftoCMA5iRUqC9GSK5g5a67Q8FRG), which can be directly used in our .py files.
 * Trained weights, corresponding to the shown results in the paper, is also provided in the [google drive](https://drive.google.com/open?id=1nSk9TftoCMA5iRUqC9GSK5g5a67Q8FRG).

-Due to some readers requirements, for Chinese people, the [BaiduYun URL](https://pan.baidu.com/s/1W-L7N4FsS9Aan7FOmkPZyg) is also provided. (password: **z9un**).

-Some coding tricks are used to fit the Keras framework, for example, the loss function is written in an unique way, which is described in the issues and have been questioned many times.

 ## Samples Generation
-For many readers requirements, I have updated the matlab code for samples generation.
+For samples generation.
 Please kindly refer to the gen_samples.m for details.
 The codes are based on the work [2].

 ## End
 ***